1. Our Role & Your Role

 - Cookies and similar technologies — see Section 6.

-d) Information we receive from third parties
+e) Information we receive from third parties

 - Subprocessors — telephony providers, AI model providers, payment processors, email providers, and analytics providers may share information with us about your use of, or the operation of, the Service.